marzanaafroz/marzanaafroz/README.md

 - **Cornell Tech & Break Through Tech**: Completed advanced coursework in Machine Learning and AI to address cybersecurity challenges.
 - **CodePath Technical Interview & Cybersecurity Course**: Enhanced programming skills in Python, HTML, and penetration testing.

 ---

+## 🛡️ Interests:
+- 🔐 Actively working on cybersecurity projects, focusing on threat detection and prevention
+- 💻 Hands-on experience with tools like Wireshark, Nmap, and Metasploit for network security analysis
+- 📖 Learning more about cloud security and ethical hacking techniques
+- 🎯 Seeking internships and opportunities in the cybersecurity field
+- 🎓 Always exploring new ways to secure IT systems and networks
+---

 ### 💻 Skills, Languages, & Certifications: